Course DetailsCourse Number: RESP 4403 Section Number: X10

 Student Honor Creed:

 All components of RESP 3553-X1 are designed to represent the efforts of each student INDIVIDUALLY and are NOT to be shared, copied, or plagiarized from other sources.
-When students submit their efforts for grading, they are attesting they abided by this rule.
-Cheating includes, but is not limited to, (1) use of any unauthorized assistance in taking quizzes, tests, or examinations; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or completing other assignments; or (3) the acquisition of tests or other academic materials belonging to the university faculty or staff without permission.
+When students submit their efforts for grading, they are ating they abided by this rule.
+Cheating includes, but is not limited to, (1) use of any unauthorized assistance in taking quizzes, s, or examinations; (2) dependence upon the aid of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or completing other assignments; or (3) the acquisition of s or other academic materials belonging to the university faculty or staff without permission.
 Plagiarism includes, but is not limited to, the use of, by paraphrase or direct quotation without correct citation in the text and on the reference list, the published or unpublished works of another person.
 Students may NOT submit papers and assignments that they have previously submitted for this or other courses.
 The use of materials generated by agencies engaged in "selling" term papers is also plagiarism.
 Students are encouraged to review the tutorials and suggested websites for more information about plagiarism.
 Academic dishonesty (cheating, plagiarism, etc.) will not be tolerated in this class.
 Whenever a student is unsure of whether a particular situation will be interpreted as academic dishonesty, he/she should ask the instructor for clarification.
 If students are guilty of academic dishonesty, a grade of zero (0) will be given for the quiz, assignment, etc. Cases may also be referred to the Dean of Students for possible dismissal from the university.

 ***Research papers and projects must be original work for each course assignment.
 The faculty will not accept a submission that has been or is being submitted for another course.
 No Exceptions!